pstuifzand/logseq-readwise-reader-export/README.md

 ## Features

-- Send a block to Readwise.
+- Export a block to Readwise.
-- Send a block with a note to Readwise.
+- Export a block with a note to Readwise.
+- Export a page to Reader
+- Save an URL to Reader

 ## Functions

+### Export blocks

 You can send the current block as a highlight to Readwise with the slash command "Export as highlight to Readwise" or from the context menu